max-mapper/fast-webview-applications-presentation/readme.md

 # Fast WebView Applications

-## a presentation given at @jsconfar 2012
+## for @jsconfar 2012

-- two ways to make iOS apps: native UI or web stack through WebView
+- two ways to make native mobile apps: native UI or web stack through WebView
-- there are bad, bad defaults in the WebView
+- problem: there are bad, bad defaults in WebViews

 ### Background philosophy:
   - cordoba: jewel of the world
-  - cordova: diamond in the rough
+    - europe pre-enlightenment, oppressed by churches
+    - islam, a religion founded on SCIENCE
+    - paved streets, street lights (con gas)
+    - "public hospitals, universities, medical schools, restaurants and the world’s largest library, housing up to a million volumes"
+    - "Contemporary Muslims who bring up the memory of Cordoba typically do so either to emphasize the need for a new Islamic scientific and industrial renaissance, or to emphasize the need for a multi-cultural and tolerant society."
+  - cordova
   - carthago delenda est - "Furthermore I think Carthage must be destroyed"
-  - "Cato the Elder would always end with this expression even if he had not been discussing Carthage in the speech."
+  - "Cato the Elder would always end with this expression even if he had not been discussing Carthage in the speech.
+TROLOLOL"
   - @izs - stagnation vs chaos. js vs obj-c

 ### Why go through all the trouble?
-  - WebView benefits
+  - WebView benefits (vs web apps)
-    - Fast load times
+    - Fast load times/offline
     - PhoneGap plugins
       - fb + twitter sdk
       - push notifications